tagawa/html5please-api/README.md

 - `icon`: the HTML will be optimized for icon output.

--`supported`: the JSON will only output whether the agent supports the requested features.
+- `supported`: the JSON will only output whether the agent supports the requested features.

 - `noagent`: the JS will return results for all browsers with no agent detection.